 The relaxed pace of the 4-day allows us to fully immerse ourselves in the experience, with time for activities such as hiking, swimming, birding, beach games, and just lounging around.
 We spend the days floating down river, the evenings on large sandy beaches, and the nights under the stars.
 We fall asleep to the sound of the water gliding by and the anticipation of all that will come from the next day.

-On a camping trip you can leave everything to us – the planning, the cooking, the cleaning, etc!
+On a camping trip you can leave everything to us – the planning, the camp set up, the cooking, the cleaning, etc!
 Just relax and enjoy the rejuvenating mix of adventure, relaxation, and the outdoors on one of the west’s original wilderness rafting trips.

 What Makes Momentum Rogue Camping Trips Unique?